Bansko Overview

 This run is typically done at the end of the day which can mean a lot of traffic and some sketchy encounters.
 But, it is lots of fun!
 Well, I enjoyed it anyways.

-Check out my full top to bottom run here:
+See for yourself and check out my full top to bottom run here:

 Is there enough skiing for a week in Bansko?

-Although the mountain itself isn’t the largest, we found lots to enjoy during our Bansko stay.
+Although the mountain itself isn’t the largest, we found lots to enjoy during our stay.
 Our favourite runs were from the top of the mountain down the right hand side to the Mosta chairlift – with the last piste (12) being relatively untouched and empty for most of the week.

 We also enjoyed the red side of the mountains, runs 4 and 2, which also tended to be relatively empty – with wide pistes and side hits for days.